-The following table sets forth information with respect to the beneficial ownership of our common stock as of the close of business on March 8, 2021 by each of our directors, nominees for director and named executive officers, as well as all of our current directors and executive officers as a group.
+The following table sets forth information with respect to the beneficial ownership of our common stock as of the close of business on March 14, 2022 by each of our directors, nominees for director and named executive officers, as well as all of our current directors and executive officers as a group.
+On March 14, 2022, we had 97,061,647 shares of our common stock outstanding.